Privacy and Disclaimer

-If your browser does not support WebFonts, your computer will display a generic font.
+If your browser does not support web fonts, your computer will display a generic font.

-You may find further information on Google WebFonts at
+You may find further information on Google web fonts at:

 Through an API our website uses the map service Google Maps which is provided by Google Inc., 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA.

-In order to use Google Maps‘ functions it is necessary to store your IP-address, This information, as a rule, will be transferred to and stored on a Google server in the USA.
+In order to use Google Maps‘ functions it is necessary to store your IP-address.
+This information, as a rule, will be transferred to and stored on a Google server in the USA.
 As the content provider for our website, we do not have any knowledge of the details of the data transferred to Twitter or of the use it makes of them.

 The use of Google Maps allows us an attractive presentation of our online presence and to facilitate the user’s retrieval of locations mentioned on our website.
 This is done in accordance with Art.
 6 par.
 1 lit. f DSGVO.
-The website’s operator has a legitimate interest in optimizing his internet presentation.
+The website’s operator has a legitimate interest in optimizing its internet presentation.